Free UK Postage Over £80

 It's usually the rough stone that's heated before cutting begins.
 An unheated ruby is considered to be extremely unusual.

-Ruby which grades 9 on Mohs scale of mineral hardness is the birthstone for the month of July.
+Ruby is the birthstone for the month of July.
 On the traditional birthstone chart onyx is used as an alternative.

 Return to Articles and Photos Index black button